Why do lenders restrict buy to let mortgage LTV’s?

-There is another appeal for low LTV’s to lenders.
+There is another appeal for low buy to let mortgage LTV’s to lenders.
 In the past a lot of new buy to let mortgage funding was made by lenders selling on large packages of existing buy to let mortgage assets, releasing cash to lend again.
-This is known as ‘securitisation’.
-However this bubble burst following problems in the American mortgage market involving repossessions and losses, which resulted in a high number of defaulting borrowers.
-These securitised assets therefore became bundles of ‘bad debts’ or more commonly, ‘toxic debt’.
+This was known as ‘securitisation’.
+However this bubble burst following problems in the American mortgage market.
+This involved in a high number of defaulting borrowers and led to repossessions and significant losses.
+These securitised assets therefore became bundles of bad debts or more commonly, ‘toxic debt’.